U.N. demands Syria ceasefire as air strikes pound rebel areas

 The Syrian government denies using chemical weapons.

-The Syrian Observatory for Human Rights said Tuesday’s bombardment of Eastern Ghouta had killed at least 47 people.
+The Syrian Observatory for Human Rights said Tuesday’s bombardment of Eastern Ghouta had killed 63 people.
 A local official, Khalil Aybour, put the toll at 53.

 On Monday, air strikes killed 30 people in Eastern Ghouta, the Observatory said.